SCG82/exit-hook/readme.md

 This is a fork of [sindresorhus/exit-hook](https://github.com/sindresorhus/exit-hook) with the following changes:

 - Passes the process exit code as the argument to the hook function
+- Accepts a number for the second argument to `asyncExitHook` to set the `minimumWait` option
 - ESM/CJS compatible

 The `process.on('exit')` event doesn't catch all the ways a process can exit.